nex3z/NppQuickSearchPanel/README.md

 - NppPlugin.NET.v0.6, the C# Notepad++ plugin template is brought to you by ufo-pu55y at [here][9].
 - The nice toolbar icons come from [famfamfam.com][10], under [Creative Commons Attribution 3.0 License][11].

+## About Notepad++

+Notepad++ is a free (as in "free speech" and also as in "free beer") source code editor and Notepad replacement that supports several languages.
+Running in the MS Windows environment, its use is governed by GPL License.
+For more information, please refer to the [official site][12].

   [1]: http://blog.nex3z.com/wp-content/uploads/2015/05/screenshot.png
   [2]: http://blog.nex3z.com/wp-content/uploads/2015/05/magnifier.png
   [3]: http://blog.nex3z.com/wp-content/uploads/2015/05/add.png